I’ve never been one to adhere to the precision-like smarminess of my father’s Bond films.

 The new world is spearheaded by “Skyfall’s” cyberterrorist, Raoul Silva (Javier Bardem), a walking day-mare, who, although a convincing menace, frankly looks too strange to even turn a computer on let alone hack into an elaborate military network.

 Bardem’s socio-pathology is pitted against the aesthetic backdrop of Sévérine (Bérénice Lim Marlohe) a typical Bond-like exotic-hybrid aka Marion Cotillard/Lucy Lui, who has been a victim of Silva’s underground, sex trade.
 She escapes, of course, with the help of Bond and a steamy, almost laughable get-together under a yacht shower-head.
 But no Bond girl ever lives.
-It’s as if Ian Fleming has a statute of limitations on all Bond girls, post-coitus.
-Yes, Ian Fleming, we think you have Mommy issues.
+It’s as if Ian Fleming has a statute of limitations on all Bond girls.

 Fiennes and Finney round off the film with decent acting, albeit limited roles.